Michael Kolowich

-Michael Edmund Kolowich (born August 28, 1952) is a new media and internet content entrepreneur and documentary filmmaker.
-He is chief content officer of OpenExchange Inc. and is founding producer of DigiNovations, a digital multimedia production company in Acton, Massachusetts.
+Michael Edmund Kolowich (born August 28, 1952) is an American new media and internet content entrepreneur and documentary filmmaker.
+He is chief product officer of College Guidance Network, Inc. and serves on the board of directors of OpenExchange Inc, where he was formerly chief content officer.
 He was founder and CEO of KnowledgeVision Systems Incorporated, which merged into OpenExchange in October, 2019.
 He was a partner at Bain & Company, chief marketing officer for Lotus Development Corporation, founding publisher and columnist for PC/Computing magazine, was founder and president of Ziff-Davis Interactive (now ZDNet), served as president of AT&T New Media, was chairman, president and CEO of Individual Incorporated, and co-founded NewsEdge Corporation.

 Background and education

 Born in Detroit, Michigan, Kolowich is the eldest son of Raymund Frederick Kolowich and Marilynn Convery.
 After growing up in Michigan, he attended Portsmouth Abbey School in Portsmouth, Rhode Island and received his A.B. in 1974 from Harvard College, with a concentration in Engineering and Applied Physics/Computer Sciences.
 While at Harvard, Kolowich was news director of WHRB, Harvard Radio.

 Kolowich later returned to Harvard to attend Harvard Business School, from which he received an M.B.A. with distinction in 1980.